1. What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 - Assessment – APRA will assess the application in an iterative process with the applicant.
 This process includes APRA providing feedback and/or requesting further information, meetings with senior oﬃcers and other responsible persons, review of policies and procedures and an on-site review.
 The applicant must be able to demonstrate:

-- The applicant’s supporting documents generally includes details related to the applicant’s ownership and management, three-year business plan, financial resources, and risk management procedures.
+The applicant’s supporting documents generally include details related to the applicant’s ownership and management, three-year business plan, ﬁnancial resources, and risk management procedures.

 - Substantially complete application – When APRA considers the application to be substantially complete, it will advise the applicant.
-At this stage, an applicant will have demonstrated that it has sufficient financial and non-financial resources, and has submitted all of the expected supporting material which is of succifient quality and detail to allow APRA to complete its assessment.
+At this stage, an applicant will have demonstrated that it has suﬃcient ﬁnancial and non-ﬁnancial resources, and has submitted all of the expected supporting material which is of suﬃcient quality and detail to allow APRA to complete its assessment.
+Once APRA is satisﬁed that it has a substantially complete application, a licensing decision is ordinarily made within 90 days.

 - Licensing decision – APRA’s licensing team’s recommendation as to whether to grant a licence is subject to a challenge process by APRA’s subject matter experts.
 Once APRA’s licensing team prepare a ﬁnal recommendation on the application, an independent decision-maker will determine whether APRA will grant or refuse the application of the ADI licence based on the ﬁnancial risks faced by the applicant and any threat it poses to a stable ﬁnancial system.
 Unsuccessful applicants will be advised of the reasons for the decision in writing and may request APRA to review its decision.